lpinzari/sql-psql-udy/01_basic_sql/19_is_null_not_null.md

 As you can see, PostgreSQL does not return any records.
 This happens because the insert has entered a `NULL` value in the `postal_code`'s field.

-:warning: Because **NULL** really means "**no value", representing it in query results is problematic.
+:warning: Because **NULL** really means "**no value**", representing it in query results is problematic.
 The default setting of many DBMS uses blanks to indicate a `NULL`, but different implementation of SQL use different representations.
 Luckily, PostgreSQL allows their users to choose how `NULL` values are represented in query results.
 The next step shows how.

 3. In order to see the `NULL` values present in the tables, let's execute the following command, `\pset null NULL`: